 - BIOL 425 - Ichthyology (spring, even years)

 - BIOL 430 - Human Dimensions of Wildlife and Fisheries (spring, odd years)

 - BIOL 433 - Aquatic Ecology (fall, odd years)

 - BIOL 438 - Fisheries Management (fall, even years)

 The overarching goal of the UNDerwater Lab is to combine spatial and temporal approaches to understand complex biological interactions associated with aquatic ecosystems.
-The UNDerwater Lab is particularly excited about working on spatiotemporal questions that focus on the interactions among fish communities, fishing groups, and their environments.
-Previous research has addressed spatiotemporal questions on a wide variety of ecosystems, including large rivers and reservoirs, shallow lakes, a Laurentian Great Lake, and coastal rivers, estuaries, and marine environments.
+The UNDerwater Lab is particularly excited about working on spatiotemporal questions that focus on the interactions among fish communities, angler communities, and their environments.
+Previous research has addressed spatiotemporal questions on a wide variety of ecosystems, including large rivers and reservoirs, shallow lakes, wetlands, a Laurentian Great Lake, and coastal rivers, estuaries, and marine environments.